A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 \subsection{On the Datasets We Use}

 We intentionally choose the datasets that can make the dataset classification task challenging.
 We choose our datasets based on the following considerations: (1) They are large in scale.
 Smaller datasets might have a narrower range of concepts covered, and they may not have enough training images for dataset classification.
 (2) They are general and diversified.
-We avoid datasets that are about a specific scenario (\eg, cities \cite{Cordts2016}, scenes \cite{zhou2017places}) or a specific meta-category of objects (\eg, flowers \cite{Nilsback2008}, pets \cite{Parkhi2012}).
-(3) They are collected with the intension of pre-training generalizable representations, or have been used with this intension.
+We avoid datasets that are about a specific scenario (\eg, cities~\citep{Cordts2016}, scenes~\citep{zhou2017places}) or a specific meta-category of objects (\eg, flowers~\citep{Nilsback2008}, pets~\citep{Parkhi2012}).
+(3) They are collected as with the intention of pre-training generalizable representations, or have been used with this intention.
+We emphasize the difference between the ``pre-training'' datasets and ``benchmark'' datasets here, as it is more accepted that the evaluation benchmark datasets are often unique and biased~\citep{raji2021ai,koch2021reduced}.
 Based on these criteria, we choose the datasets listed in Table~\ref{tab:datasets}.

 Although these datasets are supposedly more diverse, there are still differences in their collection processes that potentially contribute to their individual biases.
 For example, their sources are different: Flickr is a website where users upload and share photos, Wikipedia is a website focused on knowledge and information, Common Crawl is an organization that crawls the web data, and the broader Internet involves a more general range of content than these specific websites.
-Moreover, different levels of curation have been involved in the data collection process: \eg, LAION was collected by reverse-engineering the CLIP model~\cite{Radford2021} and reproducing its zero-shot accuracy~\cite{schuhmann2022laionb}.
+Moreover, different levels of curation have been involved in the data collection process: \eg, LAION was collected by reverse-engineering the CLIP model~\citep{Radford2021} and reproducing its zero-shot accuracy~\citep{schuhmann2022laionb}.

 Despite our awareness of these potential biases, a neural network's excellent ability to capture them is beyond our expectation.
 In particular, we note that we evaluate a network's dataset classification accuracy by applying it to each validation image \textit{individually}, which ensures that the network has no opportunity to exploit the underlying statistics of several images.